ModelValidationProgram/MVP-NonClinalAF/notebook/20210821_KEL_investigeFailedSims.md

 ### 8/27 initial results from sims with pyslim recap N=100

 - ~20K as opposed to 300K+ variants (maybe N=500 would be a nice compromise)
+  - 17Mb largest object
 - stepping stone has issues with opt1.
 I need to debug these! the -1 is missing somewhere.

-### SLIM ISSUE FIXED
+### SLIM ISSUES FIXED

 - There was an issue with setting the optimums in the slim simulation.
 I fixed it and pushed to github.
 This means that the simulations in the output folder will all have slightly incorrect optimums: `sim_output_150_20210826`, but will all be good for de-bugging.
+FIXED AND SYNCED WITH GIT.

+- Also a bug in the setting the genomic element - I had set it to the first 11 elements (LGs), but only mean to set it to the first 10.
+FIXED AND SYNCED WITH GIT.

+## R script edits
+- [x] For the three methods, OUTPUT for outliers: VA_temp, VA_sal, FDR_allSNPs, FDR_neutSNPs, AUCPR_allSNPs, AUCPR_neutSNPs, and manhattan plots
+  - [x] correlation
+  - [x] RDA
+  - [x] LFMM
+- [x] ADD COR(AF, PC1) to understand effect of correction for sturcture
+- [x] ADD plot to understand if RDA loading corresponds to / locus effect size

+## Test R Bash Script
+- [x] Make an R Bash script `run_nonAF_sims_1R.sh`
+- [ ] Get environment with R v 4.0.3.
+Edit and submit for one simulation, see if it works!

+## To Do
+- [ ] R output for talk - compare
+  - [ ] oligo SS 1 trait N-m equal to
+  - [ ] polygenic SS 2 traits N-m equal
+- [ ] R code
+  - [ ] - need to remove rare neutral alleles <0.01 after sampling
+  - [ ] need to add mutation-specific and genome-wide FST calculation to output
+- [ ] figure out why these sims take so long: `Est-Clines_N-equal_m_breaks` `Est-Clines_N-variable_m-variable`
+  - [ ] recaptitate these with N=1 and r=1e-11, it won't take long to finish.
+Go in R to see what's going on.   - OR: Just report that they do not coalesce, and remove from the results
+  - OR: don't let m get so small in the estuary demog.